Optimal and Maximin Procedures for Multiple Testing Problems: Beyond simple hypotheses: dealing with complex alternatives

 \section{Beyond simple hypotheses: dealing with complex alternatives}

-In practical multiple testing scenarios, it is often more realistic to assume that there is no specific known alternative distribution, but that there is a family of relevant alternatives indexed by a parameter $\theta \in \Theta_A$ \citep{lehmannRomano05}.
+In practical multiple testing scenarios, it is often more realistic to assume that there is no specific known alternative distribution, but that there is a family of relevant alternatives indexed by a parameter $\theta \in \Theta_A$ \citep{LehmannRomano05}.
 Hence, it is important to expand our results to dealing with complex alternatives.
 Requiring strong control under a range of alternatives translates to requiring that the constraints in (\ref{opt}) hold for every alternative distribution (note that in multiple testing, unlike the single hypothesis case, the constraints do depend on the alternative).
+We limit our setting of interest to cases that have the {\em monotone likelihood ratio} property \citep{LehmannRomano05}, meaning that the p-value for each hypothesis is uniquely defined based on the cumulative distribution of the likelihood ratio under the null, regardless of the specific alternative value of the parameter.
+This property holds for large classes of distributions, including exponential families \citep{LehmannRomano05}.